xerta555/Detach/README.md

 <br />
 <h3><b>detach.custom</b> - For any over apps:</h3>
-- You have to download this file: <a href="https://raw.githubusercontent.com/xerta555/Detach-Files/master/detach.custom.txt" "> detach.custom.txt</a>
+- You have to download this file: (same as `/sdcard/detach.custom`)
+<a href="https://raw.githubusercontent.com/xerta555/Detach-Files/master/detach.custom.txt" "> detach.custom.txt</a>

 - Saving it on root of your storage like that:<br />